goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 ```

 {{% notice tip %}}
-Like many Linux commands, `ansible` allows for long-form options as well as short-form.
+Like many Linux commands, `ansible` allows long-form options as well as short-form.
 For example `ansible web --module-name ping` is the same as running `ansible web -m ping`.
 We are going to be using the short-form options throughout this workshop.
 {{% /notice %}}

 ## The copy module and permissions